Policies, contracts, letters, guidance and HR support tools for UK employers.

 Key takeaway: This case reinforces the importance of following procedural fairness in disciplinary actions.

-Here we show you which resources to use for Managing an appeal against a dismissal effectively, taking into account the different decisions and directions that are likely / possible.
+Here we show you which resources to use to effectively conduct a dismissal appeal, taking into account the different decisions and directions that are likely / possible.

 Following this flowchart will ensure that you factor in all eventualities, follow legal / code of conduct or best practice processes, communicate effectively, and reduce the risk of things going wrong.